yingying18/Poker/README.md

 - Frontend Technologies :

 Team 06 Members and Roles:
--- Jarek Rettinghouse - Team Lead / FullStack Developer
+- Jarek Rettinghouse : Team Lead / FullStack Developer
--- Ben -
+- Ben :
--- Arnold -
+- Arnold :
--- Jasmine -
+- Jasmine :
--- Cavit -
+- Cavit :

+Github Practices and Gitflow:
+Master : Full working branch
+develop : Development branch cloned from master namefeature : Personal Branches cloned from develop

+Helpful: Notify team members on what you are working on if not already assigned to avoid too many merge conflicts

+PR requests:
+- I suggest we only have 2-3 people max who are responsible for master merging from development.
+- Once a branch is ready and would like to merge it into development, make a Pull Request into develop and have at least 1 other person Review it
+- Generally someone else should merge the code into develop other than the person who wrote it.

 ### Note that the milestone folders have been moved to their branch named milestones.